ngrok/ngrok-operator/README.md

   * AUTHTOKEN
   * API_KEY

-The name can technically be changed via a helm value, but for now its required while we still use edges and edges are a pro feature.
+The name can technically be changed via a helm value, but for now its required while we still use ngrok Cloud Edges and Edges are a pro feature.

 Example: